Perfect for that special Valentine's Day gift! (Or Mother's Day, birthdays, graduations, etc.)

 - Vase Dazzler Maker Kit: Just includes the electronics and screw, you 3D print all the plastic parts yourself.
 No soldering required, Nano is pre-loaded with software.

 - Vase Dazzler Complete Kit: Includes everything in the Maker Kit plus all the 3D plastic parts for the dazzler itself (the case, battery drawer, and top).
 The plastic used is natural color PETG, it looks like a frosty white.
+Does not include vase or flowers, just the housing for the vase dazzler electronics.

-- Vase Dazzler Deluxe Kit: Includes everything in the Complete kit plus a vase, rose, and stem (rose/stem requires assembly with a bit of super glue, not included).
+- Vase Dazzler Deluxe Complete Kit: Includes everything in the Complete kit plus a vase, rose, and stem (rose/stem requires assembly with a bit of super glue or hot glue, not included).
 It also includes a small grill that helps hold the flower in your desired position in the vase.
 Vase is printed in natural PETG and is a frosty white color.
 Rose is printed in red ABS and stem is printed in green PETG.

 Here is a picture showing a fully built Deluxe Kit: